Change the world

 List of editors (Editors are not contracted to the university.
 Using their services is not part of what ALWP offers, but you can engage directly with an editor.)

-For BES, Law, Science and EBET staff and
+For Law, Humanties and Grammarly (staff and students)

 Linda.Mostert@mandela.ac.za